 My daughter-in-law, who has her doctorate in physical therapy, told me that one of the most important things we can do as we age is to work on our balance.

 Over the past year, I’ve been working on my balance and can report that it has improved.
-I’ve also read some helpful articles, for example one about improving balance by Margaret Manning and one article exploring if balance can prolong life by Dr. Anna Lamnari.
+I’ve also read some helpful articles, such as one exploring if balance can prolong life by Dr. Anna Lamnari.

 In addition to experiencing some changes in our balance, many of us simply can’t move as fast as we once did.
 I’ve been jogging for over 30 years and used to cover a mile in about seven minutes.